People

 Assistant Professor of Environmental Economics, Duke Kunshan University

-He has a B.A. in environmental studies from Brown University, an M.A. in economics from New York University and a Ph.D. in environmental policy from Duke University.
-Before joining Duke Kunshan, he was assistant professor at Wuhan University.
+At Duke Kunshan University, he teaches environmental economics, environmental policy analysis, and climate change economics and policy.
+He also has a long-standing interest in the intellectual traditions of classical Chinese thought.
+He holds a B.A. in Environmental Studies from Brown University, an M.A. in Economics from New York University, and a Ph.D. in Environmental Policy from Duke University.
+Prior to joining Duke Kunshan, he served as assistant professor at Wuhan University.

 Binbin Li